Duke vs. Arkansas: Odds, spread, over/under - November 29

 Duke vs. Arkansas Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.
+See the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite